Isopod/jsonstream/README.md

 Output can be pretty-printed if desired or use a compact representation with no extra whitespace.

-## Contents
+## Files
-This repository has subfolders for thee various language implementations of the library.
+This repository has subfolders for the various language implementations of the library.
 Currently, the only implementation is written in Pascal, but other implementations (e.g. C) are planned.